laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 The release contains one disk image file (*.img) with a ready to use generic Debian installation for amd64 systems.
 You can install this amd64 disk image onto a USB-disk, a normal harddisk or a virtual guest system.

+To understand all details of this disc image, please look at the vmdb2 configuration file for this image: [debian-amd64.yaml](https://github.com/laroche/arm-devel-infrastructure/blob/master/vmdb2-debian/debian-amd64.yaml).
+It contaains a list of all software packages to include and a few configuration changes done with shell scripting.

 Install disk size requirements
 ------------------------------